 Overview

 The Consumer Discretionary sector includes companies providing non-essential goods and services, like retail, automobiles, entertainment, leisure, and e-commerce.
-These are purchases consumers choose rather than need, so the sector tends to fluctuate with economic sentiment and personal income levels.
+These are purchases consumers choose rather than need, so the sector is influenced by economic sentiment and personal income levels.

 Historical Background